98 new locally transmitted COVID-19 cases in Singapore, including 31 unlinked infections

 Forty-six of the new infections were linked to previous cases and had been placed on quarantine, said the Ministry of Health (MOH) in its preliminary daily update on Tuesday.
 Another 21 linked infections were detected through surveillance testing.

-Among the new cases, seven were people above the age of 70 who are unvaccinated or partially vaccinated, and at risk of serious illness, said MOH.
+Among the new cases, seven are people above the age of 70 who are unvaccinated or partially vaccinated, and at risk of serious illness, said MOH.

 There were also four imported cases, who were placed on stay-home notice or isolated upon arrival.
 Three infections were detected upon arrival while one developed the illness during the stay-home notice or isolation period.